-Discrimination: any distinction, exclusion, restriction or preference based on certain grounds - such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or any other social condition - and whose purpose or result is to nullify or impair the recognition, enjoyment or exercise, under conditions of equality, of the human rights and fundamental freedoms of the people belonging to the Project.
-Gender: refers to the identities, functions and socially constructed attributes of women and men and the social and cultural meaning attributed to these biological differences.
-Sex: refers to the biological differences between men and women, their physiological characteristics, the sum of the biological construction that refers to genetic characteristics, hormonal, anatomical and physiological on the basis of which a person is classified as male or female at birth.
+Discrimination: any distinction, exclusion, restriction or preference based on certain grounds - such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or any other social condition - and whose purpose or result is to nullify or impair the recognition, enjoyment or exercise, under conditions of equality, of the human rights and fundamental freedoms of the people100 belonging to the Project.
+Gender: refers to the identities, functions and socially constructed attributes of women and men and the social and cultural meaning attributed to these biological differences101.
+Sex: refers to the biological differences between men and women, their physiological characteristics, the sum of the biological characteristics that defines the spectrum of people as women and men or the biological construction that refers to genetic characteristics, hormonal, anatomical and physiological on the basis of which a person is classified as male or female at birth102.

-Sexual assault: an act by any person by inserting his penis into another person's mouth or anal orifice, or any instrument or object, into the genital or anal orifice of another person
+Sexual assault: an act by any person by inserting his penis into another person's mouth or anal orifice, or any instrument or object, into the genital or anal orifice of another person103